sainipradeep/aws-api-events-capture-glue-firehose-and-s3/README.md

 ### Test

-1. In AWS Console, select “API Gateway”.
-Select “api-gateway”
+1. In AWS Console, Select “api-gateway”
 2. Select “Stages” on the left pane
 3. Click “dev” > “POST” (within the “/login” route)
 4. Copy the invoke Url.
 A sample url will be like this -  https://qvu8vlu0u4.execute-api.us-east-1.amazonaws.com/dev/login